-1 Open the document in the original application in which it was created, or if you are copying from a Web page, open it in a new window of your Web browser.

-2 Select and copy the material from the document or Web page that you wish to add to an Estrada brick's text field.

-3 Return to the browser window where you are working in Estrada.

-4 Insert or open the Estrada brick where you wish to paste the material.

-5 Locate the text field where you wish to paste the material and click the View HTML button to activate the HTML Editor.

-6 Paste the material into the text field.

-7 Edit or make any other adjustments that you wish using the HTML Editor tools (optional).
+- 1 Open the document in the original application in which it was created, or in the case of Web pages, you can open them with a Web browser. - 2 Select and copy the material that you wish to add to an Estrada brick's text field. - 3 Insert or open the Estrada brick where you wish to paste the material. - 4 Locate the text field where you wish to paste the material and select the View HTML button to turn the HTML Editor on. - 5 Paste the material into the text field. - 6 Edit or make any other adjustments that you wish using the HTML Editor tools (optional). - 7 Click the ok button.